-With all this in mind, our model in Fig. 1 can be divided in two parts: the client part, contained in the dotted rectangle, and the server part.
+With all this in mind, our model in Figure 1 can be divided in two parts: the client part, contained in the dotted rectangle, and the server part.
+The user would have to communicate with the information seeking agent through the client.
 In a multi-user implementation of our model, the filtering agent and the knowledge base could be part of a second kind of server.